GLOBAL MARKETS-Stocks soar on surprise China rate cut

 In the currency markets, the offshore yuan sagged to its lowest in a month, while the euro fell to $1.10 to put the dollar on course for its biggest weekly rise against major currencies since late May.

+“It is basically throwing more fuel into the global risk rally after Draghi’s pretty bold moves yesterday,” said Alvin Tan, an FX strategist at Societe Generale, about the China cut.

 Global bond investors backed off safe-haven debt in the U.S. and Germany.
 Additional Chinese stimulus could help global growth, boosting yields on benchmark U.S. Treasuries and European debt.
-The 10-year U.S. Treasury note fell 17/32 in price to boost its yield to 2.091 percent.
+The 10-year U.S. Treasury bond fell 18/32 in price to boost its yield to 2.094 percent.

-Separately, the prospect of more ECB stimulus by the end of the year saw Italian and Spanish two-year government bond yields both turn negative for the first time, meaning investors effectively pay to hold them rather than get paid.
+Separately, the prospect of more ECB stimulus by the end of the year saw Italian and Spanish two-year government bond yields both turn negative for the first time ever, meaning investors effectively pay to hold them rather than get paid.

 Greece’s bond curve was close to normalizing, having been distorted for months following its political crisis that saw it teeter on the brink of leaving the euro.